ADM-3A: ADM-3

-The ADM-3 followed, and the first manufactured units were introduced at 1975 National Computer Conference in Anaheim, Calif., May 19–22, 1975, in booth 2348 at a price of $995.
+The ADM-3 followed, and the first manufactured units were introduced at the 1975 National Computer Conference in Anaheim, California, May 19–22, 1975, in booth 2348 at a price of $995.
 Its innovative wave soldered single board design, which includes the keyboard and all connectors, is packaged in an original clam shell enclosure.

 Within weeks of the launch of the ADM-3, Dennis Cagan, Western Regional Sales Manager, started to book very large orders.
 Its 'Dumb Terminal' nickname came from some of the original trade publication ads, and quickly caught on industry wide.
 Due to two emerging trends, the device immediately became the best selling in the industry.
 Computer communications speeds were rapidly increasing, and a wave of general purpose and dedicated single application minicomputer systems were hitting the market from dozens of manufacturers.
 These required inexpensive operator consoles that could match the speeds.
 With no fast low cost printers available, the ADM-3 (painted in a variety of custom colors for the OEMs) became the de facto standard.
 By December 20, 1976, the widely used Teletype Model 33 KSR electromechanical printing terminal, which could only print ten characters per second, sold for $895 or $32/month, while the ADM-3, which could display up to 1,920 characters per second, went for $995 or $36/month.
 The ADM-3 was also offered in kit form and sold in computer hobby stores for $840-$875.

 ADM-3 options

-The original ADM-3 terminal displays only capital letters.
+The original ADM-3 terminal displays only upper case letters.
 In 1976, an option was added to allow it to display both lower and upper case.
-The standard version of the terminal displays only twelve (rather than twenty-four) rows of eighty characters.
-In those days RAM was expensive, and halving the display size halved the RAM requirement (and likewise all uppercase required only six bits per character to be stored rather than seven).
+The base version of the terminal displays only twelve (rather than twenty-four) rows of eighty characters.
+In those days RAM was expensive, and halving the character count halved the RAM requirement.
+Likewise, all-upper case required only six bits per character to be stored rather than seven.
 Further optional add-ons included a graphics card enabling it to emulate a Tektronix 4010 and an extension port which allows daisy chaining several ADM-3As on a single RS-232 line.